natenka/pyneng-book-en/docs/source/book/10_useful_functions/range.rst

     In [3]: list(range(1, 5))
     Out[3]: [1, 2, 3, 4]

-And in order to indicate the sequence step, you have to pass three arguments:
+And in order to indicate sequence step, you have to pass three arguments:

 .. code:: python